MarkWilcock/Generative-AI-Course/10 Introduction.md

 Traditional AI labels data but does not create new data.
 Generative AI differs from "traditional" AI.

-## The shortest history of Generative AI

-Generative AI seems to have arrived suddenly but in fact it has a long gestation.
-Here are a few moments of history.
-* 1956, Artificial Intelligence (AI) was born with the ambition to create intelligent machines at the [Dartmouth Workshop](https://en.wikipedia.org/wiki/Dartmouth_workshop)
-* 1997, Machine Learning (ML), _statistical_ learning from **data and predictions.**
-* 2000s, commercial use of early single purpose Generative AI: Google Translate (2006), Siri (2011), autocomplete when texting on a phone
-* 2017, deep learning, a ML technique inspired by the wiring in our brains takes off.
-(In deep learning, "neurons" are connected into layers and the weights of the connections between neurons can be adjusted so that the neural net can "learn".)
-* 2021, an extension of the neural net approach using a new  "transformer" architecture yields results.

-Given that long history, what is the reason for the recent excitement?
-These LLMs have very recently become **much** more powerful and capable.
-For example, in 2023, OpenAI released ChatGPT-4 which can do some very impressive things:
-* score more highly on the SAT, a US-based university entrance exam, better than 90% of people,
-* pass some university level exams in law, medicine,
-* set out arguments in favour and against a certain thing e.g. vaping
-* play an expert role e.g. act a a Python expert and write code.
-* write a job description.
-Anybody can use ChatGPT and with a few hours training can use it very effectively - no coding proficiency or technical skills are required.

-Because of these factors,  ChatGPT took only 2 months to reach 100m users, compared to 9 months for TikTok and 70 months for Uber.

 ## Large Language Models (LLMs)

 A large language model is a type of Generative AI program designed to understand, generate, and interact with human language.
 It's trained on vast amounts of text data.
-It repeatedly predicts the next word in a sentence to build a response to a prompt.
+An LLM uses statistical analysis and language modelling techniques to repeatedly predicts the next word in a sentence to build a response to a prompt.

+It does not always choose the _most_ probable next word.
+This is controlled by a setting named "temperature" If the temperature becomes warmer, the LLM is less likely to choose the most probable word and the output becomes more creative.

 It can answer questions, write essays, and create code.
 Here are a couple of useful terms
-* *prompt*  - input to the LLM, usuual a sentecnce or paragraph
+* *prompt*  - input to the LLM, usualyl a sentence or paragraph
 * *completion* - the output (or response) from the LLM

-A large language model is trained on vast amounts of text data.
-It repeatedly predicts the next word in a sentence to build a response to a prompt.
-It can answer questions, write essays, and create code.
-Here are a couple of useful terms
-* *prompt*  - input to the LLM, usuual a sentecnce or paragraph
-* *completion* - the output (or response) from the LLM

-LLMs work by language modelling.
-They are trained on a **massive** amount of text.
-Given a series of words (tokens), an LLM predicts next word (token) based on probability.
-It does this by statistical analysis of a lot of text.
-It does not always choose the _most_ probable next word to simulate creativity.
-This is controlled by temperature setting, warmer=more creative.

 For example, here are three different completions of the next three words of a prompt "A tasty breakfast"
 * could vary depending